 You have the vocabulary and skills available to you, but there is more to this 3-D puzzle.
 There are several quite vibrant pieces that have fallen between the cushion cracks of your business.
 It’s time to find them and put them into place…

 Puzzle Piece #1-Revision: What you may not be utilizing is time to revise.
 And doing so is even more crucial for marketing copy.
 It’s a dog-eat-dog world out there on the web when it comes to getting to the top of the marketing food chain… I guess this is officially a vintage cliche day.
 Anyway, if you don’t find a way to stand out when your potential clients and customers read your first sentence, you will lose them right there between your “and” and “but”!
 Don’t ever put your first (or even second draft) out there for consumption.
-Doing so is like feeding a TV dinner to Chef Gordon Ramsey… yeah, not such a good idea.It doesn't matter how good of a writer and editor you think you are, we all need revisions, tweaks, and… Click To Tweet
+Doing so is like feeding a TV dinner to Chef Gordon Ramsey… yeah, not such a good idea.It doesn't matter how good of a writer and editor you think you are, we all need revisions, tweaks, and editing to create our best writing.
+Click To Tweet

 Puzzle Piece #2- Critique: Have a writing snob or wordsmith on retainer… or at least someone you trust to be honest with you about your prose.
 If the results matter, if money and your reputation is on the line, ask someone for their opinion, period.
 We get too close to our own writing, and we can’t always see our mistakes or how something could be said more efficiently or colorfully.
 If you don’t take criticism well, get the fuck over it, princess!
 You want to be a better writer?
 You want to make more money?
 Then, you can’t ignore this.